Occupational Science and Occupational Therapy

 Occupational Therapy is a health care profession aimed at improving performance, preventing illness and disability, and promoting adaptation to life changes.
 In this interdisciplinary field, occupational therapists help all people, those with and without disabilities, to live healthier, happier and more productive lives.
 But with demand for health care services anticipated to be strong through the next decade, occupational therapy is also a secure career choice.
 In fact, the profession of Occupational Therapy has recently been named one of the:

-- “5 Most In-Demand Jobs Right Now” by Time Magazine
+- “No. 4 of 5 Most In-Demand Jobs Right Now” by Time Magazine

-- “10 Occupations in High Demand” and “7 Jobs That Pay You to Play All Day” by careerbuilder.com
+- “No. 1 of 7 Jobs That Pay You to Play All Day” by careerbuilder.com

 - “Employment expected grow much faster than average.
 Job opportunities should be good.” by the Bureau of Labor Statistics